FrancescoNavarra95/Gorenstein_collections-of-cells/macaulay2/README.md

-#  COLLECTIONS OF CELLS, BINOMIAL IDEALS AND GORENSTEIN PROPERTY
+# Macaulay2 Code for Collections of Cells, Binomial Ideals and Gorenstein property

-This repository provides a [Macaulay2](http://www2.macaulay2.com/Macaulay2/) implementation for studying the Gorensteiness of the non-prime binomial ideals associated with collections of cells.
+This folder provides a [Macaulay2](http://www2.macaulay2.com/Macaulay2/) implementation for studying the Gorensteiness of the non-prime binomial ideals associated with collections of cells.

-The project is designed to test the following conjecture:
+The code is designed to test the following conjecture:

-> **Conjecture.**
+ **Conjecture.**
-> If $P$ is a domino-stable collection of cells (equivalently, the switching rook polynomial of $P$ is palindromic) and the coordinate ring $K[P]$ is not a domain, then $K[P]$ is Gorenstein.
+ If $P$ is a domino-stable collection of cells (equivalently, the switching rook polynomial of $P$ is palindromic) and the coordinate ring $K[P]$ is not a domain, then $K[P]$ is Gorenstein.

+Moreover, two `.zip` archives are provided:
+- one contains the lists of collections of cells up to rank 8,
+- the other contains the lists of polyominoes up to rank 11.

+Finally, two .txt files contain the output of the conjecture verification: for collections of cells up to rank 8 and for polyominoes up to rank 11.
+These computations can be reproduced on a standard machine and do not require High Performance Computers.

 ---